-Ricky is a cold-blooded German-American contract killer.
-After serving in Vietnam he returns to his home town of Munich to eliminate a few problem crooks for three renegade cops.
+Ricky is a cold-blooded U.S. German contract killer.
+After serving in Viet Nam, he returns to his home town of Munich to eliminate a few problem crooks for three renegade cops.
 He inspects his old neighborhood with his childhood accomplice Franz Walsch, and pays a short visit to his mother and doting brother.
 When Ricky asks the hotel clerk for a girl, one of the cops sends his girlfriend Rosa.
-However she falls for the killer.
+However, she falls for the killer.
 Written by

 Was this review helpful to you?